Summer advice from our specialist breast nurses

 • Connect with support groups, friends, and family for comfort - don't isolate yourself.

-• Talk to your doctor right away if you experience feeling down, hopeless or have suicidal thoughts so you can get help.
+• Talk to your doctor right away if you experience feeling down, hopeless, or have suicidal thoughts so you can get help.

 • Express your feelings through writing in a journal or creative therapy like art and music.